 Housed in a former cannery, Da Mario inhabits a large and open space — possibly selected to house the big red oven.
 Toppings are minimal yet deliciously paramount.
-Take, for example, the gorgonzola con radicchio ($22) or the full-flavoured Calabrese with hot salame, mozzarella and olives ($25).
-Traditionalists will love the margherita ($20), while calzone fans can take their pick of the salame, the funghi ($22) and the cotto e funghi ($24), all of which are oozing with soft ricotta, melted mozzarella and black pepper.
-It’s all stupidly delicious.
+That’s a big part of why we have named Da Mario as one of Sydney’s best pizza joints.
+Take, for example, the gorgonzola con radicchio or the full-flavoured Calabrese with hot salame, mozzarella and olives.
+Traditionalists will love the margherita, while calzone fans can take their pick of the salame, the funghi and the cotto e funghi, all of which are oozing with soft ricotta, melted mozzarella and black pepper.
+Everything at this Sydney pizza joint is stupidly delicious.

-A fan-favourite down south, DOC Surry Hills is Sydney’s first taste of this beloved Melbourne hospitality group, which has a wide-spanning collection of delicatessens, espresso bars and pizza and mozzarella bars spread across Melbourne and the Mornington Peninsula.
+A fan-favourite down south, DOC Surry Hills is Sydney’s first taste of this beloved Melbourne hospitality group, which has a wide-spanning collection of delicatessens, espresso spots and pizza bars spread across Melbourne and the Mornington Peninsula.
 DOC is known for its crisp pizzas and commitment to timeless Italian simplicity.
 On the menu, you’ll spy plenty of top-notch imported Italian ingredients, which are all displayed on a map — so you know exactly where each tasty morsel has come from.
 Each ingredient sits atop crisp and springy bases in the 14-strong pizza offering.
-Chianti truffle oil is splashed on the pizza ai porcini ($26, with wild mushrooms, mozzarella and pecorino), while the napoletana ($23) stars San Marzano tomatoes from Campania, Ligurian olives and anchovies.
+Chianti truffle oil is splashed on the pizza ai porcini (with wild mushrooms, mozzarella and pecorino), while the napoletana stars San Marzano tomatoes from Campania, Ligurian olives, and anchovies.

 Images: Steven Woodburn.

 The quality of a good pizza lies predominantly in its base — and the bases at Rosso Antico are super legit.
-They have that prefect crispy, chewy balance, and the toppings that amply adorn those base are on point.
-Highlights include the norma ($21), with generous caramelised slivers of roasted eggplant, islands of salted ricotta and a generous amount of fior di latte’ and the equally cheesy zucchini ($23) — with crispy pancetta, roasted zucchini strips and melted fior di latte and scamorza.
+They have that perfect crispy, chewy balance, and the toppings that amply adorn those bases are on point.
+Highlights at one of Sydney’s best pizza joints include the norma, with generous caramelised slivers of roasted eggplant, islands of salted ricotta and a generous amount of fior di latte and the equally cheesy zucchini — with crispy pancetta, roasted zucchini strips and melted fior di latte and scamorza.